hamlet-io/docs/docs/how-to/define/adding-env-vars.md

       └── settings.json
   ```

   Some extra settings files are listed in this tree.
-You can also define settings at each layer, these will be included for all components that are part of the layer that the settings belong to.
+You can also define settings at each layer.
+These will be included for all components that are part of the layer that the settings belong to.

-1. Now generating the CloudFormation deployment we can see that the settings have been taken from the namespaces
+1. Now generating the CloudFormation deployment we can see that the settings have been taken from the namespaces:

   ```json
   {